AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+topLeftInParent"></a>

 ### *sceneNode.topLeftInParent : \![<code>Point</code>](#Point)*
-The position of the node's upper-left corner (localBounds.x, localBounds.y) in its parent's coordinate space.This is a shortcut for `node.transform.transformPoint({x: node.localBounds.x, y: node.localBounds.y})`
+The position of the node's upper-left corner (localBounds.x, localBounds.y) in its parent's coordinate space.
+This is a shortcut for `node.transform.transformPoint({x: node.localBounds.x, y: node.localBounds.y})`

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true